nstgeorge/VEKTA/README.md

 2. Place the extracted Maven folder in any directory.
 It is reccomended that you put Maven in your root or program install directory to prevent accidentally changing or deleting it, however this is not required.
 3. Add Maven to your system path:
-    A. For Windows 10, there are several different ways to do this.
+    - For Windows 10,
+        - There are several different ways to do this.
 The easiest way is to search path in the start menu where you will then recieve a result called "Edit the system environment variables".
     [Start Menu](https://imgur.com/RW0BGxn)
-    Click on this and then click on Environment Variables located at the bottom of the page that comes up.
+        - Click on this and then click on Environment Variables located at the bottom of the page that comes up.
     [Enviro Variables](https://imgur.com/ipa6q1D)
-    At the bottom of this page, click the "new" option to create a new entry called "MAVEN_HOME" under system variables and add the path to your Maven install folder. (e.g. C:\apache-maven-3.6.3) Finally, find the Path system variable, click edit, click new in the list that comes up, and add the entry "%MAVEN_HOME%\bin" to the list.
+        - At the bottom of this page, click the "new" option to create a new entry called "MAVEN_HOME" under system variables and add the path to your Maven install folder. (e.g. C:\apache-maven-3.6.3)
+        - Finally, find the Path system variable, click edit, click new in the list that comes up, and add the entry "%MAVEN_HOME%\bin" to the list.
 You should now be able to use Maven.
+    - For Linux,
-    B. For Linux, simply type the command in bash "export PATH="path to bin folder in Maven directory."".
+        - Simply type the command in bash "export PATH="path to bin folder in Maven directory."".
     (e.g. export PATH="$HOME\apache-maven-3.6.3\bin")
+    - For MacOS,
-    C. For MacOS, open a terminal and type "sudo nano /etc/paths".
+        - Open a terminal and type "sudo nano /etc/paths".
 Then create a newline at the bottom of the file and add your path to your bin directory. (e.g. /etc/apache-maven-3.6.3).
 Save this file and the path should be added to your system path.
-    D. **NOTE:** It is absolutely essential that you take care when adding additional system paths.
+    - **NOTE:** It is absolutely essential that you take care when adding additional system paths.
 Destruction of other essential system paths could inhibit your computer's console from doing essential native tasks.
 4. Clone the project directory.
 5. Build the project:
-    A. Run the build script provided in the project root directory.
+    - Run the build script provided in the project root directory.
 This should provide two jar executables in the "Target" folder which you can then run the jar "with-dependencies" to run the program.
-    B. If you are using an IDE and have Maven properly configured you can also use that to run the project and build with Maven.
+    - If you are using an IDE and have Maven properly configured you can also use that to run the project and build with Maven.

 ## Code Styling